Equilibrium (film)

-Equilibrium is a 2002 American science fiction film written and directed by Kurt Wimmer, and starring Christian Bale, Emily Watson, and Taye Diggs.
+Equilibrium is a 2002 American science fiction dystopian action film written and directed by Kurt Wimmer, and starring Christian Bale, Emily Watson, and Taye Diggs.
 The film follows Bale as John Preston, an enforcement officer in a future in which feelings and artistic expression are outlawed, and a society where its citizens are forced to take psychoactive drugs to suppress emotion.
 After accidentally missing a dose, Preston awakens and begins to uncover the suspicious inner workings of the regime governing the totalitarian state.

 Miramax Films released Equilibrium theatrically on December 6, 2002.
-The film was a critical and commercial failure, receiving unfavorable reviews and grossing only $5.3 million against a production budget of $20 million, but has garnered a cult status.
+The film was a critical and commercial failure at the box office, though it was ultimately profitable due to international pre-release sales.
+It received unfavorable reviews and grossed only $5.3 million against a production budget of $20 million, but has garnered a cult status.

 Plot

+In the first years of the 21st century a third World War broke out.
+Those of us who survived knew mankind could never survive a fourth; that our own volatile natures could simply no longer be risked.
+So we have created a new arm of the law – The Grammaton Cleric, whose sole task is to seek out and eradicate the true source of man's inhumanity to man: his ability to feel.